 This is a great trick for those of us who have a few real indoor plants.
 But they’re lonely.
 Don’t let your real plants make you feel guilty by mixing a group of real and artificial plants together.
 The fake factor will go down another notch when you mix them all together.
 Try doing this and ask a friend to point out the real from the fake in under 10 seconds… They probably won’t be able to.

-6) Mix large and small containers together
+6) Group large and small potted containers together

 Plants love company.
 So, while you may not want to over do it with too many plants in one particular spot, think one large potted fake plant with a scatter of a few smaller faux planters of varying sizes.
 If you know any indoor gardeners, you probably seem then doing this all the time with the real thing.
 See Resource for fern planter, here

-7) Decorating with Faux stems or sprigs in a vase
+7) Decorating with faux stems or sprigs in a vase

 The gardener will often place a single stem in a glass vase (with water) for propagation purposes.
 She’s simply trying to grow more plants, right?